 To understand the economic integration process in Hispanic America (Western Civilization)

-To know the economic relations with the other civilizations (Sinic, Hindu,
+To learn about economic relations with other civilizations (Sinic, Hindu,

-Islamic, African, Buddhist) and with the other areas of Western Civilization (Europe, Caribbean, U.S.)
+Islamic, African, Buddhist) and with other areas of Western Civilization (Europe, Caribbean, U.S.)

 To analyze the main Economic Organizations related to the Hispanic American Economic Area

-The Subject “Hispanic American Economic Area (Western-Christian Civilization)” belongs to the following Programs taught by EENI Global Business School:
+Module “Hispanic American Economic Area (Western-Christian Civilization)” is included within the curriculum of the following academic programs at EENI Global Business School:

 2- Processes of the Latin American Economic Integration of Western Civilization (Economic Organizations, Trade Agreements) and the interactions